skinny85/graalvm-truffle-tutorial/part-07/ReadMe.md

 Because of that, we transform a local variable declaration into an assignment expression when parsing.

-Because it's legal to invoke a function in JavaScript before it's declared, we have to do two passes over a given block of statements.
-In the first pass, we only process the function declarations;
+Because it's legal to invoke a function in JavaScript before it's declared, we change the order of the statements once we are finished parsing them: we always put the function definitions at the beginning, so they are executed (and thus added to the global scope) before the other statements that can use them, like variable declarations
-in the second pass, we handle the remaining, non-function declaration statements.
+(functions can still reference each other, including being mutually recursive, since executing a function's definition doesn't look at its body, only at its name).

 ## Assignment expressions